 The additional budget for costs relating to the Community Centre for 2023/24 is £207,031.
 This is expected to reduce significantly in future years as the Community Centre becomes established and a nursery tenant is in place.

 What does the Town Council element of your council tax bill fund?

 Paddock Wood Town Council owns and pays for the upkeep of the following sites:

 The above sites are looked after by a full time Estates Manager & two full time groundsmen based at the Memorial Field.
-The Estates Committee meets monthly to agree future work and has budgeted for an additional groundman in the future.
+The Estates Committee meets monthly to agree future work.

 The Town Council also funds the hanging baskets and planters in the Town Centre as well as the Christmas lights and trees.